Our use of cookies

 How long should you take your medicine for?

-For example, people have been known to stop taking blood pressure tablets after one month's supply and then think they don’t need them anymore.
+For example, people have been known to stop taking blood pressure tablets after one month's supply and then think they don’t need them any more.
 They do!

 Many medicines are meant to be taken for long periods of time or even for the rest of your life.
 Suddenly stopping taking some medicines can be really dangerous.
 It's very important to keep taking a regular prescription medicine and not stop until you have checked with your doctor.